pypa/cibuildwheel/README.md

 > Quick note from me - using S3 as a storage didn't work due to a [bug](https://issues.apache.org/jira/browse/LIBCLOUD-792) in libcloud.
 Feel free to use my fork of that package that fixes the bug `pip install https://github.com/joerick/libcloud/archive/v1.5.0-s3fix.zip`

+### Automatic method

+If you don't need much control over the release of a package, you can set up cibuildwheel to deliver the wheels straight to PyPI.
+This doesn't require any cloud storage to work - you just need to bump the version and tag it.

+Check out [this example repo](https://github.com/joerick/cibuildwheel-autopypi-example) for instructions on how to set this up.

 It didn't work!
 ---------------